SCALEit-eG/scaleit-interfaces-specification/Security/README.md

 Response codes:
 - 200 OK: license key sent to the app
+- 400 Bad Request
-- 400 Bad Request: invalid app id or app provides no info about possible connection endpoint
+    - invalid app id
+    - app provides no info about possible connection endpoint
+    - server address not configured
+    - no connection endpoint reachable
 - 404 Not found: app not found

 ### GET /transfer/licenses/{lickey}